opensearch-project/data-prepper/situp-plugins/peer-forwarder/README.md

        span_agg_count: 48
 ```

-- `peer_ips`: public IP addresses for all running SITUPs.
+- `peer_ips`: public IP addresses for all running SITUPs except the localhost.
 - `time_out`: timeout in seconds for sending `ExportTraceServiceRequest`.
 Defaults to 300
 - `span_agg_count`: batch size for number of spans per `ExportTraceServiceRequest`.
 Defaults to 48.